igvteam/igv-webapp/index.md

 #### Loading a genome file

-If you have a FASTA file of your reference genome sequence, you can load it using one of the options in the bottom part of the menu:
+If you have an indexed FASTA file of your reference genome sequence, you can load it using one of the options in the bottom part of the menu:

 * `Local File`
 * `Dropbox`